-While many adults struggle to find time to cook healthy, homemade meals each day, the good news is that you can reap the benefits of nutrient-rich foods by regularly drinking certain beverages.
+While many adults struggle to find time to cook healthy, homemade meals each day, the good news is that you can reap the benefits of nutrient-rich foods by regularly drinking certain beverages, such as the following.

 1. Fresh Green Juices and “Herbal Infusions”

-Short on time, but in need of a real nutrient-boost?
-Try consuming freshly-made, cold-pressed juices daily, which are one of the most antioxidant-packed, anti-inflammatory tonics you can consume, not to mention that they keep you hydrated thanks to their high water content.
+Short on time but in need of a real nutrient boost?
+Try consuming freshly made, cold-pressed juices daily, which are some of the most antioxidant-packed, anti-inflammatory tonics you can consume — not to mention that they keep you hydrated thanks to their high water content.

-Proponents of fresh squeezed juices say that these drinks give them more energy, help with digestion, supply essential vitamins and minerals, and even assist in curbing sugar cravings.
-And when it comes to reducing various effects of aging, studies have found that anti-inflammatory juice drinks may help to protect your vision, keep your skin healthy, and promote cardiovascular health, thanks to their supply of phytonutrients.
+Proponents of fresh-squeezed juices say these drinks give them more energy, help with digestion, supply essential vitamins and minerals, and even assist in curbing sugar cravings.
+When it comes to reducing various effects of aging, studies have found that anti-inflammatory juice drinks may help protect your vision, keep your skin healthy and promote cardiovascular health thanks to their supply of phytonutrients.

 Some of the healthiest ingredients to look for in juices include greens like kale and spinach, celery, tart cherry and pomegranate juices, herbs such as parsley and turmeric, fresh ginger, beets, citrus fruits like oranges and lemons, and apple cider vinegar.

-For the most benefits and least risk of spiking your blood sugar, stick to small servings of about 4 to 8 ounces of fresh, unsweetened juice daily.
+For the most benefits and least risk of spiking your blood sugar, stick to small servings of about four to eight ounces of fresh, unsweetened juice daily.

 2. Fruit and Vegetable Smoothies (No Sugar Added)